andyfitzsuse/andyfitz.github.io/drafts/small-svg.md

 ---
-title: The smallest SVG possible  – Part 2
+title: The smallest SVG possible
 description: This is a post on My Blog about agile frameworks.
 date: 2021-04-11
 tags: